Lie to Me: International broadcasting

 The series was broadcast on Global in Canada, Network Ten in Australia, M-Net in South Africa, and also airs in Norway, Sweden, Iceland, Hungary and Belgium.
 Lie to Me aired on Sky1 in the UK and Ireland, starting on May 14, 2009.
 On July 20, 2009, Fox aired the premiere in Latin America.
 RTL 5 in The Netherlands has been broadcasting it since November 6, 2009.
 The series debuted in Italy on September 7, 2009, on the Fox Satellite channel.
 The series has aired in India since September 2010.

 Home media

 As of March 2020, all episodes are available on the streaming service Hulu.
+Also available on the Disney plus platform (for a fee).

 Season one and two have been released on DVD in Regions 1, 2 and 4.
 However, while season one was also released on Blu-ray in North America there has been no announcement about releasing the second season on Blu-ray.
 The first and second season DVDs sets include deleted scenes and behind-the-scenes featurettes.
 The second season also includes "Dr. Ekman's Blog" and a gag reel.
 The third and final season was released on October 4, 2011.